 If you’re a career changer with more than 5 years of work experience, simply state the school name, major, and graduation year of your highest level of education.
-Also, for experienced employees, it is suggested to place the education section after the work experience section.
+Also, for experienced employees, placing the education section after the work experience section is suggested.

 It depends on the candidates’ seniority levels.
 Generally speaking, there should be 3 - 5 relevant work experiences (jobs) included on a resume, which can be traced back to 10 - 15 years ago for some senior-level job seekers.

-CakeResume is a multimedia online resume builder.
+CakeResume is the best online resume builder.
 Users are able to include maps, links, videos, images, and slides in their resumes to showcase skills and profession.
 Adding projects and portfolios can make your resume more appealing and professional, especially for designers, software engineers, and marketing professionals.

-Resume declaration is a statement where job applicants assure their potential employers that everything included on the resumes are accurate and without any misleading information.
+Resume declaration is a statement where job applicants assure their potential employers that everything included on the resume is accurate and without any misleading information.
 It usually comes with the writer’s signature and the date.

-Declaration for resume is common during job application process in India, and it can also be found companies or organizations with formal application processes (e.g. Traditional enterprises, government agencies, academic institution).
+Declaration for resumes is common during the job application process in India, and it can also be found in companies or organizations with formal application processes (e.g., Traditional enterprises, government agencies, and academic institutions).

 Here’s the resume declaration sample and format.